VitaliiAtamanchuk/midmarket_api/README.md

 Wise.com use cloudflare with bot management.

 # Architecture
-Ideally architecture would be Event-driven, but taking into account short deadline the basic chosen.
+Ideally architecture would be Event-driven.